MotionLab-Anonymous/MotionLab/README.md

 ```

 ## Evaluate the MotionLab
-You should first check the configure in ./configs/config_rfmotion.yaml

-Importantly, the checkpoint and evaluate metrics are assigned by:
+You should first check the configure in ./configs/config_rfmotion.yam, to assign the checkpoint and task:

       TEST:
             CHECKPOINTS: "./checkpoints/motionflow/motionflow.ckpt"  # Pretrained model path